pakt-world/Payment-Module/readme.md

 ## Setup

-Wrap your application or the relevant part of your component tree with the `ConfigProvider`.
-This provider initializes necessary contexts, libraries (like React Query and Wagmi if not provided externally), and global settings.

-**Important:** You also need to import the module's stylesheet for components to render correctly.
+**Important:** You need to import the module's stylesheet for components to render correctly.
 Import it in your main application entry point (e.g., `main.tsx` or `App.tsx`):

 ```typescript
 import '@pakt/payment-module/dist/styles.css';